andersamer/barf-backup/README.md

 # barf-backup

-A script that I use to backup my [barf](https://git.btxx.org/barf/)-based blog to a git repo.
+A script that I use to backup my [barf](https://git.btxx.org/barf/)-based blog to a Git repo.
 You will have to initialized the directory to be backed up as a Git repo with a remote before using.

 You can configure the script by creating a `.env` file with the following variables (All paths must be absolute and must be in quotes):